Houston American Energy Corp. (HUSA): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The company initially raised capital through private placements.
-It subsequently went public, completing its Initial Public Offering (IPO) in 2003, which provided significant growth capital to pursue its exploration and development strategy.
+Initial capital was secured through private placements, followed by an Initial Public Offering (IPO) in 2003, which provided the first significant growth capital to pursue its oil and gas exploration strategy.

 Year Key Event Significance

-2007-2009 Acquisition of Colombian Assets Expanded operations internationally into South America, diversifying asset base beyond the US Gulf Coast initially.
-Focus was on concessions in the Llanos Basin.
+2007-2009 Acquisition of Colombian Assets Expanded operations internationally, diversifying the asset base beyond the U.S. Gulf Coast into South America's Llanos Basin.

 Houston American Energy Corp.
 (HUSA) Ownership Structure